What if I can't meet my expenditure?

-Tenement Compliance: Exploration and Mining Licences - Mineral Resources (Sustainable Development) Act 1990
+Compliance with expenditure requirements: Exploration and mining licences – Mineral Resources (Sustainable Development) Act 1990

-Each licence has its own annual expenditure requirement calculated from rates set by the Department of Economic Development, Jobs, Transport and Resources (refer to the department's booklet Why Tenement Compliance Matters).
+Each licence has its own annual expenditure requirement calculated from rates set by the department (see: A guide to compliance).

 Holders should also be aware that there is provision to apply for a variation to the expenditure amount, where extenuating circumstances occur, such as ill health, poor weather, equipment failure or safety issues.
 Should you be unable to meet your annual expenditure for a valid reason, you should lodge an application under Section 34 of the MR(SD)A, for consideration of a variation to the expenditure amount.
 Applications may be considered for a temporary variation in part or in full.